 AMM for the Reuse of Biosolids - July 2020

 Managing contaminated biosolids

-Information Bulletin 105 Classification of Contaminated Soils (IB105) may apply to the management of soil-like (non-liquid) biosolids when they contain elevated levels of contaminants.
+Information Bulletin 105 Classification and Management of Contaminated Soil (IB105) may apply to the management of soil-like (non-liquid) biosolids when they contain elevated levels of contaminants.
 For instance, IB105 may provide guidance in determining how biosolids should be managed if

 they do not meet contaminant Grade A or B, or

 if a contaminant not listed in the Guidelines is likely to be present at elevated levels in the biosolid.